 The Act will require a fundamental change to the way the council delivers its homeless support and advice services.

-From 3 April, new legal duties mean the council must:
+Legal duties mean the council must:

 - provide advice and carry out prevention work, so that where possible, people can be supported to remain in their current home;